How climate change could impact investment returns over the next 30 years

 Our base case for climate change remains that some action is taken to reduce carbon emission.
 We’ve called this the “partial mitigation” scenario.

-This has an impact on a country’s productivity.
-In simple terms, the productivity of ‘colder’ countries generally increases as annual temperatures increases.
-On the other hand, productivity is broadly lower in ‘hotter’ countries due to temperature rises.
+This has an impact on an economy’s productivity.
+In simple terms, the productivity of ‘colder’ regions generally increases as annual temperatures increases.
+On the other hand, productivity is broadly lower in ‘hotter’ regions due to temperature rises.
 But some ‘hotter’ economies can boost their productivity by investing in low-carbon technologies.

 Cash return forecasts are revised lower